 HISTORICAL LANDMARKS: THE LEGACY TRAIL

 Modernity has practically wiped out the vestiges of the past.
-Going around the thoroughfares of Bayambang, especially the poblacion, a balikbayan will surely feel lost amidst the great changes.
-In place of the structures standing many years back are modem commercial buildings of varied sizes and purposes.
+Going around the thoroughfares of Bayambang, especially the Poblacion, a balikbayan will surely feel lost amidst the great changes.
+In place of the structures standing many years back are modern commercial buildings of varied sizes and purposes.

-Beyond the economic development that we see in our municipality, it is believed that there is a need to go back to its identity – its heritage – and treasure the priceless inheritance bequeathed upon the Bayambanguenos of their forebears.
+Beyond the economic development that we see in our municipality, there is a need to go back to its identity – its heritage – and treasure the priceless inheritance bequeathed upon the Bayambangueños by their forebears.

-You are, therefore, enjoyed to go through this legacy trail.
+You are, therefore, enjoined to take a walk on this legacy trail.

 OLD PLAZA KIOSK

-Foremost among Bayambang’s historical landmarks is the Kiosk or Gazebo originally located at the middle of the Public Plaza Auditorium.
-The majestic structure which looks like a big crown used to be the starting point of the royal walk of reigning beauties during the town Fiesta’s coronation night.
-Crowning guests and other VIPs were likewise seated in the Kiosk elevated, thus, keeping them free from the ordinary crowd.
+Foremost among Bayambang’s historical landmarks is the elevated kiosk or gazebo originally located at the middle of the Public Plaza Auditorium.
+The majestic structure, which looks like a big crown, used to be the starting point of the royal walk of reigning beauties during the town fiesta’s coronation night.
+Crowning guests and other VIPs were likewise seated in the elevated kiosk, keeping them free from the ordinary crowd.